justinwoo/purescript-simple-json/docs/quickstart.md

   in log ("Writing the integer: " <> stringifiedInt)
 ```

-Reading and writing non-integer simple types is just as easy, just keep in mind that there might not always be enough information available for the compiler to infer _precisely_ what you want to read and write.
+Writing non-integer simple types is just as easy, but it's helpful to keep in mind that there isn't always enough information for the compiler to infer _exactly_ what the type being written is.

-When in doubt, annotate the arguments and results of functions as appropriate!
+As was the case before, annotate potentially ambiguous types wherever possible.

-## Handling Optionality
+## Handling Optional Values

 Simple-JSON provides functions that can deal with the two types of optionality one might encounter when dealing with JSON data: `null` and `undefined`.

-To disambiguate between these two cases, Simple-JSON relies on the the `Nullable` newtype to represent fields that might be `null`, and uses the standard `Maybe` type tp represent fields that might be `undefined`.
+To disambiguate between these two cases, Simple-JSON relies on the the `Nullable` newtype to represent fields that might be `null`, and uses the standard `Maybe` type to represent fields that might be `undefined`.

 ```hs
 import Prelude